dotnet/docs-maui/docs/user-interface/controls/shadow.md

 <!-- Sample link, if any, goes here -->

-The .NET Multi-platform App UI (.NET MAUI) `Shadow` is a control that paints a shadow around a control.
-The `VisualElement` class has a `Shadow` bindable property, of type `Shadow`, that enables a shadow to be added to a layout or view.
+The .NET Multi-platform App UI (.NET MAUI) `Shadow` is a control that paints a shadow around a layout or view.
+The `VisualElement` class has a `Shadow` bindable property, of type `Shadow`, that enables a shadow to be added to any layout or view.

 The `Shadow` class defines the following properties: